1955 Chevrolet: Engines

 The 265 was new for 1955, and it was the first V8 available in a Chevrolet since 1918 Model "D" was offered.
-That car did not sell well due to its price during an oncoming recession throughout World War-I, so Chevrolet reverted to OHV inline 4-cylinder engines until 1929 when Chevrolet switched to an inline 6-cylinder engine.
+That car did not sell well due to its price during an oncoming recession throughout World War I, so Chevrolet reverted to OHV inline 4-cylinder engines until 1929 when, Chevrolet switched to an inline 6-cylinder engine.
 This reliable six cylinder would power Chevrolet cars until 1963 and was known as the "Stovebolt six".
 However, the new 265 V-8 in 1955 offered more power than the six, and weighed 100 pounds less.

 The 265 was a big success, and was fitted to the majority of Chevrolet cars for decades in various cubic inch displacements.
 It is commonly referred to as the "Small Block Chevy" motor.

 Transmissions

-The car contained one of three transmission types, all with the shifter on the column:
+The car was available with one of three transmission types, all with the shifter on the column: